gaurangv99/tht-devops/deliverables/Instructions.md

 ## How to Test
 - Check pods service and deployment are working as expected
 ![Pods](<all pods.png>)
-- The Order Api service is expose as NodePort so fetch the minikube ip and make a POST request
+- The Order Api service is expose as NodePort so fetch the minikube ip and make a POST request to Order Api /orders endpoint
 ![minikube post](<minikube post.png>)
-- Do a Get request to fetch the orders by passing order id as query parameter.
+- Do a Get request to fetch the orders by passing order id as query parameter to Order Api service
 - Make sure monitoring setup is working as expected
 ![grafana](grafana.png)